 Beverage Service Management - MINOR

 The Beverage Service Management minor provides students with an opportunity to acquire deeper understanding and expertise in the beverage field.
-With its required five courses of beverage studies, the minor enables students to further explore their passion for beverages and develop important theoretical and practical competencies needed to pursue leading, internationally recognized, beer, wine and spirits-based certifications.
+With its required 15 credits of beverage studies, the minor enables students to further explore their passion for beverages and develop important theoretical and practical competencies needed to pursue leading, internationally recognized, beer, wine and spirits-based certifications.

 Beverage Service Management